-Nam e of Student Address
+Name of Student Address

-Scho ol Grade
+Schoo I Grade

-A. I am requesting permission for my child d named above to: (Check one or both)
+A. I am requesting permission for my child nan ned above to: (Check one or both)

-use or receive the following over r-the-counter medication(s)
+use or receive the following over-the use or receive the following over-the-counter medication(s)

 Medication:

 Dosage:

 Medication:

 Dosage:

-self-administer such medication (s) in the presence of an authorized staff member.
+self-administer such medication(s) in the presence of an authorized staff member.

-В. С. I will assume responsibility for safe delivery of the medication to school.
-I will notify the school immediately if there is any change in the use of the medication or the

-D. prescribed treatment.
-Our physician has instructed that this medication should be administered in the above designated
+B. C. D. prescribed treatment. of the medication to school. is any change in the use of the medication or the cation should be administered in the above designated

-E. of Education, its officials, and its employees harmless from the second om
+E. I release and agree to hold the Board of Edu ucation, its officials, and its employees harmless from eable for damages or injury resulting directly or

-Signa ature of Parent Date
+Signat cure of Parent Date

-Hom e Telephone Work Telephone
+Home Telephone Work Telephone

+AUTHORIZA ATION FOR STAFF

-RIZATION FOR STAFF administer the above-non-prescribed medication(s)/
+inister the above-non-prescribed medication(s)/

-V
+······································

+Principal